Ksenia-C/Pacman/README.md

 Simplified version of Pac-Man.
 A trying to implemented game in 2019.
 C++ and SFML are used here.

-There are Pac-Man control, energizers (after eating which Pacman can destroy Ghosts), most of the original behaviour of Ghosts (they move toward the certain point; move random if Pac-Man has eaten energizer), house for Ghosts, tunnel, only one level with 3 health points.
+There are Pac-Man control, energizers (after eating which Pac-Man can destroy Ghosts), most of the original behaviour of Ghosts (they move toward the certain point; move random if Pac-Man has eaten energizer), house for Ghosts, tunnel, only one level with 3 health points.